geerlingguy/ansible-role-sonar/README.md

 ## Requirements

 Requires the `unzip` utility to be installed on the server.
+SonarQube 5.x+ requires Java 1.7+.

 ## Role Variables